 Professor Neumann has taught at Hofstra since 1978 and has directed the First-Year Legal Writing program since 1983.
 He also has taught at the law schools of Temple University and Wayne State University.
 He has taught pretrial litigation; legal writing; trial techniques; clinical courses; and legal interviewing, counseling and negotiation.
-Professor Neumann has published in administrative law and criminal procedure; served on various committees of the Clinical and Legal Writing Sections of the Association of American Law Schools; and done pro bono litigation for Volunteer Lawyers for the Arts.
+Professor Neumann has published in administrative law and criminal procedure; served on various committees of the Clinical and Legal Writing Sections of the Association of American Law Schools; and done pro bono litigation for Volunteer Lawyers for the Arts and for the Legal Aid Society of New York City.
 He is a member of the Board of Directors of the Interborough Repertory Theater.